benckx/vaporwave/README.md

 - Navigate local ROMs collection
 - Add device based on its SSH connection
-- Compare ROMs between local computer and devices
+- Compare ROMs between computer and devices
-- Compare save files between local computer and devices, and detect where the more recent save is stored
+- Compare save files between computer and devices, and detect where the more recent save files are stored
 - Download/Upload ROMs files from/to devices
 - Download/Upload save files from/to devices
-- Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device.
+- Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device

 # Future Changes

-- Add proper executable for Windows and Linux
+- Add proper executable for Windows, Linux and macOS
-- Test/Add support for other devices and OS.
-It's likely some OS store their ROMs differently.
+- Test/Add support for other devices and device OS (it's likely some OS store their ROMs differently)
 - Add/Remove ROMs from collection
 - Update local ROMs folder
 - Improve UI/UX (file transfer progress bars, warning when user override save files that seems more recent, etc.)
-- Add a function that detects, for each ROM, the most recent save from all the devices, and upload it to all devices.
+- Save sync: Add a function that detects - for each ROM - the most recent save from all the locations, and uploads it to all locations.
+This could run in the background and sync on regular basis
-- Sync with local RetroArch installation as well.
+- Sync with local RetroArch installation
 - Add a nice app icon

 # How To

 ## Run

-For now, it must be run from IDE.
+For now, it must be run from the code or IDE.
 Executables for all OS will be added later.

 ## Build